 Stacy Helfstein, ’98 SWK

-Stacy received her Bachelor of Social Work from Syracuse University in 1998 and Masters in Social Work from Columbia University in 1999, with a concentration in Health and Mental Health.
+Stacy received her bachelor of social work from Syracuse University in 1998 and master of social work from Columbia University in 1999, with a concentration in Health and Mental Health.
 After graduating from Columbia, she worked at the Jewish Guild for the Blind’s Continuing Day Treatment Center.
-Stacy is actively involved with the Abraham Joshua Heschel School, City of David in Israel, Planned Parenthood of NYC and UJA Federation of New York.
+Stacy is actively involved with the Abraham Joshua Heschel School, City of David in Israel, UJA Federation of New York.

 Stacy is on the Board of Directors of NAMI-NYC (National Alliance on Mental Illness), is the Seeds of Hope Gala Chair and a Helpline Responder.
 Stacy became involved with NAMI-NYC because of her passion for breaking down the stigma around mental illness, and her desire to support those living with mental illness and their family members.
 This passion came out of her work as a social worker, and her personal mental health journey.
-She created the LOVE project with her friend and artist, April Stewart Klausner.
-They designed a hat and a sweatshirt to raise mental health awareness.
-The proceeds from the sale of these pieces go to NAMI-NYC.
-Stacy also serves on the board of T’shuvah Center in Brooklyn, a Jewish recovery home and community for addicts.
+Stacy is the Chair of the Board of T’shuvah Center, a Jewish recovery program and community for addicts.
 The Center integrates Jewish wisdom and ritual; psychotherapy; the 12 Steps; and spirituality to provide a path to recovery.